Skip to content

 | |-- package.json // Plugin configuration file

-Place the GCUniPlugin folder under the "nativeplugins" directory of your uni_app project, and also select "Select Local Plugin" under the "App Native Plugin Configuration" item in the manifest.json file, then choose the GCUniPlugin plugin from the list:
+Configure the GCUniPlugin folder under the "nativeplugins" directory of your uni_app project.
+Additionally, in the "App Native Plugin Configuration" section of the manifest.json file, click "Select Local Plugin," then choose the GCUniPlugin plugin from the list:

 img

-Note: After saving, you need to submit it for cloud packaging (creating a Custom Base) before the plugin takes effect.
+Note: After saving, you need to submit it for cloud packaging (creating a custom base) also falls under cloud packaging before the plugin takes effect.

 For more details, refer to: Using Local Plugins in HBuilderX, Custom Base